-Our three-year Chemical Engineering BEng Honours degree is the broadest ranging of our degrees and will equip you with knowledge and skills across the full spectrum of chemical engineering topics, allowing you to keep your career options open.
+Our professionally accredited BEng Honours degree is the broadest ranging of our degrees, and will equip you with knowledge and skills across the full spectrum of chemical engineering topics, allowing you to keep your career options open.

 At Newcastle you will join a School of Chemical Engineering and Advanced Materials with a long-standing reputation for teaching quality and student support.